 What can be done to better manage or treat sleep apnea?
 In less severe cases, weight loss and a reduction in alcohol, caffeine, large meals, and sleeping pills before bedtime have shown to be successful remedies.
 Sleep experts also recommend that people with sleep apnea should not sleep on her/his back; sometimes sewing a tennis ball into the back of a nightshirt can prevent this from occurring.
 In more severe cases, positive airway pressure devices (PAP) — machines that blow air through a mask into the body during sleep — are the standard treatment.
 As you mentioned, continuous positive airway pressure (CPAP) is one type, but other options include bilevel positive airway pressure (BiPAP), and variable positive airway pressure (VPAP).
 Although this treatment has also helped many people, some cannot tolerate this method, and may benefit from oral devices that change the position of mouth structures during sleep.
-These oral appliances that hold the lower jaw forward to force the airway to stay open, and have been shown to be extremely effective in preventing snoring but only help in some, but not all cases.
+These oral appliances that hold the lower jaw forward to force the airway to stay open, and have been shown to be extremely effective in preventing snoring — but only help in some, not all, cases.

 Surgery can also be an option, but it’s successful in only about half of all cases.
 Some surgical procedures reconstruct the nasal passages or remove tissue from the back of the throat to create a larger airway.
 Other procedures move the bones or tissues in the mouth forward, again opening the airway.
 In most cases, more than one surgical procedure is needed to ensure complete success due to the challenge of removing all of the obstructive tissue.
 A newer approach recently approved for use, is an upper airway stimulation (UAS) device.
 It works somewhat like a pacemaker.
 A small generator and breathing sensor is implanted to monitor sleep patterns, and stimulate muscles to contract in order to open the airway.
 This is not for everyone, but can be a helpful alternative for some who are unable or unwilling to use PAP devices or undergo surgery.